 Our experience at the Pattaya Floating Market

 We had originally planned to go to Jomtien beach for the day.
 We had already been in Pattaya for a few days and decided that we needed to check out the beach area.
-Call me a “beach snob” but it is not a beach that I would spend much time on at all.
-I get it, we are not in Phuket or one of the Thailand island areas, so I wasn’t expecting paradise.
+Call me a “beach snob” with my floppy beach hat but it is not a beach that I would spend much time on at all.
+I get it, we were not in Phuket or one of the Thailand island areas, so I wasn’t expecting paradise.
 But I also wasn’t expecting a “crumby” and dirty looking beach.
 The water is very unclear (it looks dirty) and there are sunbeds along the beach, but most of these look old and dirty – but I digress.
 This is a story for another day.

 Where to start?